Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: A -approximation with samples

 \section{A $\mathbf{1/2}$-approximation with $n-1$ samples}

-In this appendix we formalize the discussion in Section~\ref{sec:warm-up}.
+We formalize the discussion in \autoref{sec:warm-up}.
 We show that if the stopping rule has access to $n-1$ samples, then we can simply take the maximum of these samples as a single, non-adaptive threshold for all random variables to obtain a factor $1/2$-approximation.

 \begin{theorem} Let $X_1,X_2,\dots,X_n$ be i.i.d.\@ draws from an unknown distribution $F$.
 Then there exists a $(n-1,n)$-stopping-rule with stopping time $\tau$ such that

 \end{theorem}